lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Source: [here](https://www.researchgate.net/publication/226755646_40Ar39Ar_ages_of_the_AD_79_eruption_of_Vesuvius_Italy)

-### Mount St Helens dating
+### Mount St Helens dating, using isochron dating

 ### Radiocarbon dating of recent fossils and artifacts

 The radioisotope carbon-14 is continuously formed in the upper atmosphere by cosmic rays, which can be absorbed by plant matter as CO$ _2$ and incorporated into the plant's tissues (e.g. glucose, cellulose) at its natural abundance.
 When the plant dies, carbon exchange halts, and the remaining carbon-14 decays with a half-life of 5730 years.
 The ratio of $ ^14$C to $ ^12$C in a sample of organic matter can therefore be used to estimate the time of death of the organism, up to about 50,000 years ago due to resolution limits.

 [Cheddar man](https://en.wikipedia.org/wiki/Cheddar_Man) is a well-preserved skeleton of a Mesolithic (middle stone age) *Homo sapiens* found in the UK.
 DNA analysis found that he was likely a hunter-gatherer with bright blue-green eyes, slightly curly hair and black skin, with no lactase persistence.
 He probably arrived there via Doggerland, a low-lying region of Europe spanning between modern-day Britain, France and Germany, which sank under rising sea levels around 10-7 kYA, as the last glacial period ended.
 10% of British ancestry can be linked to Cheddar Man.
-Cheddar man was radiocarbon dated on two occasions to 8540-7990 BC and 8470-8230 BC, i.e. about 10000 years ago.
+Cheddar man was radiocarbon dated on two occasions to 8540-7990 BC and 8470-8230 BC, i.e. about 10,000 years ago.

 [Ötzi the Iceman](https://en.wikipedia.org/wiki/%C3%96tzi) is a copper-age naturally frozen mummy radiocarbon dated to about 3,200 BC, found in the Alps.